-Title: Audit and Scrutiny Self-Evaluation Purpose: To report on the outcome of a self-evaluation of the Audit and Scrutiny Committee undertaken as part of the improvement actions identified in the External Audit Interim Report 2018/19.
-Recommendation: That the Committee (a) notes the findings of the self-evaluation, as set out at Appendix 1; (b) agrees the improvement actions identified in Appendix 1; and (c) agrees to repeat the self-evaluation exercise on an annual basis.
+Title: Audit and Scrutiny Self-Evaluation Purpose: To report on the outcome of the annual self-evaluation of the Audit and Scrutiny Committee.
+Recommendation: That the Committee (a) notes the findings of the self-evaluation, as set out at Appendix 1; (b) agrees the improvement actions identified in Appendix 1; and (c) agrees to repeat the self- evaluation exercise on an annual basis.